The data you have in your hands about your business is a huge treasure.

 Return To Follow Up

 Are the session replays smoother?
-Do customers have more thanks to give?
-Getting better ratings.
+Do customers have more thanks for giving?
+Getting better ratings?

-This is the crucial part where you find out whether your solutions, especially those you came up with, are working.
-One important area you can’t afford to skip is how to carry out good feedback collection.
-There are some tips above on choosing a method, but exactly how does it look like?
-Let’s paint a clearer picture.
+This is the crucial part.
+It's when you find out whether your solutions, especially those you came up with, are working.
+One important area you can’t afford to skip is how to carry out good user feedback collection.

 Keep Questions Brief And Clear